blueberryxtech/blueberry-python-data/README.md

 ### 1: Installing Libraries
 ```
-Install the required libraries for [scikit learn](https://github.com/scikit-learn/scikit-learn)
-and [pandas](https://github.com/pandas-dev/pandas) (tools for managing the data + performing some of the initial analysis)
+Install the required libraries for scikit learn and pandas (tools for managing the
-- this notebook was built using Python 3 Kernel.
+data + performing some of the initial analysis) - this notebook was built using Python 3 Kernel.
 ```

 ### 2. Simple Statistics